 About the Oregon Game Project Challenge

-OGPC is the only state-wide game programming competition in Oregon!
-It introduces middle and high school students to computer programming basics while educating them in science and current events.
-Teams of up to seven middle or high school students create computer games designed to be fun, challenging and innovative around a socially responsible annual theme.
-Teams present their games to industry professionals and are awarded in several categories during the statewide competition in late April or early May.
+In it’s thirteenth season, OGPC is the only state-wide video game creation competition in Oregon that introduces middle and high school students to design, planning, and development basics while educating them in science and technology.
+Teams of middle or high school age students, numbering from two to seven members total, use their talents in programming, art, sound/music, writing, and more to create computer games designed to be fun, challenging, and innovative around a socially responsible annual theme.
+Teams present their game entries to industry professionals and are awarded in various categories like Management and Design during the statewide competition in May of each year.
+OGPC bridges the disciplines in a way that most academic courses do not and encourages students with different talents to work together.

 What does the OGPC Season Look Like?